 The Higgs Boson particles might explain why objects have mass.
 The more mass objects have, the more gravitational pull they have on one another.

 Higgs Boson subatomic particle discovered on July 4th, 2012

 The Sun “holds” the Earth and all the other planets in their orbits.
-But all planets in our solar system pull on one another, causing minor fluctuations of their orbits.
+In addition, all planets in our solar system pull on one another, causing minor fluctuations of their orbits.
 Even our Moon causes the Earth to wiggle.
 Did you feel that?

 We might say that to some infinitesimal degree, every object in all the other galaxies has some form of effect on objects close to home.

-There is mostly empty space deep within.
-So much empty space that you might be able to take the entire Universe and squeeze it into a small ball.
-Then keep squeezing it until you get down to a point, a point that has no dimension.
+There is mostly empty space deep within, so much empty space that you might be able to take the entire Universe and squeeze it into a small ball.
+Then keep squeezing it until you get down to a point, a point so small that has no dimension.
 No width, length or height.
 After all, if the Big Bang did occur, that may be the “point” we all started from.

-But we can go deeper -- inside the nucleus of atoms we already have discovered Quarks, which have more mass than the electrons around the nucleus, even though a Quark is smaller in size.
+We can go even deeper inward.
+Inside the nucleus of atoms we already have discovered Quarks, which have more mass than the electrons around the nucleus, even though a Quark is smaller in size.

 There is so much more to learn about our Universe.
 Going deeper into the empty space of atoms may eventually reveal the true secrets of the Universe and provide a better understanding of the laws of physics.

 There are clear reasons why we may never find intelligent life elsewhere in the Universe, even though it may exist, here’s why.

 This is a discussion about how things change with time and how observation causes our analysis to be more complex.